5 practice habits musicians should develop right now

 4. Reward yourself

-All work and no play isn’t very fun, especially for music.
-Consider implementing a reward system where you give yourself positive feedback for achieving specific practice goals.
+All work and no play aren’t very fun, especially for music.
+Consider implementing a reward system where you give yourself positive feedback for achieving specific music practice habits goals.

 For example, you can allow yourself 5–10 minutes of “free playing” to play your favorite songs for each 30 minutes of serious practice.